ERNEST A. LYNTON LEGACY

 Ernest A. Lynton (1926–1998) was a noted national academic leader whose leadership and writing helped to orchestrate the emergence of the ‘metropolitan university.’
 His work and dedication to creating effective collaborations between campus, community, and commerce led to the formation of the Coalition of Urban and Metropolitan Universities (CUMU) in 1989.
 Lynton also served as the first editor of Metropolitan Universities journal.
 Dr. Lynton championed a vision of scholarly engagement as inclusive, collaborative, and problem-oriented work in which academics share knowledge-generating tasks with the public and involve community partners as participants in public problem solving.

 In the introduction of the first issue, Lynton writes “the die is cast and the fledgling product of our labors is on its way…will [it] reach its intended audience?
 And will that audience be pleased by what it receives?”
+Read Vol. 1 No. 1

 A Legacy Lived